 What are some cost-effective alternatives to Looker for embedded analytics?

 - Luzmo is a purpose-built embedded analytics solution that embeds using a web component.
-It’s not as customizable as Embeddable, but it’s usually more cost-effective than Looker, starting at $995/month for 100 monthly active viewers.
+It’s not as customizable as Embeddable, but its published pricing starts at €495/month for its Starter tier, making costs easier to predict upfront than with Looker.